Embroidered Iron-On Mastery: Application Techniques, Fabric Compatibility & Lasting Results

 5.1 Hand Embroidery and Inkjet Transfer Methods

-2. Fabric Preparation: Use a stable base like cotton or denim.
-Trace your design onto the fabric using a transfer pen, pencil, or lightbox for accuracy.
+2. Fabric Prep: Use stable bases like cotton or denim; trace with a transfer pen, pencil, or lightbox.

 5.2 Machine Embroidery and Software Workflows

-- Stitch out the design, then remove the stabilizer and trim the patch close to the satin stitch edge.
+3. Stitch-Out: Load the design and embroider; remove stabilizer and trim close to the satin edge.

 QUIZ